Yohng.Com Site

 The described algorithm works better when applied to musical chord progressions.

-With everything said above, it is worth mentioning that this model (even though being interesting), by itself is in no way sufficient to describe natural processes or to create a work of art, because it always depends on its input data.
-And thus - by randomly reassembling its parts - will never exceed the qualities of the original source, supplied to it as input.
+Considering everything described above, it is worth mentioning that this model (despite being interesting) is, by itself, in no way sufficient to describe natural processes or to create something of aesthetic value (e.g., a work of art), because the results are always constrained by the input data and, unlike human brains, can never transcend its sophistication.
+Evidently, the random reassembly of individual parts will never exceed the qualities of the source material, except by chance (which is infinitesimally small).